Let's Get Dirty - Our Future Is Compost

 Additionally, many people do not want to take part in composting programs.
 Those fed up with recycling are very reluctant to separate their garbage to an even greater extent.
 Keep in mind separating organics is easier than separating recyclables, especially when it comes to yard waste.
 Even though it takes the same effort to put grass clippings into a bin or garbage can as it does a bag, they do not want to be bothered.
 They would rather have all their trash sent to a landfill, than expend any extra effort.

-these setbacks can be avoided.
-New technologies and techniques are constantly
+if done properly, these setbacks can be avoided.
+New technologies and techniques are

-developed to lessen or prevent complaints.
-For instance, many centers do their
+constantly developed to lessen or prevent complaints.
+For instance, many centers do

-the contaminated water and later use it to moisten the compost.
-When done indoors,
+contaminated water and later use it to moisten the compost.
+When done indoors, runoff

-runoff is not an issue.
-Most compost sites are careful to keep their property
+is not an issue.
+Most compost sites are careful to keep their property clean.
+They

-clean.
-They keep pests off of their grounds and prevent them from spreading.
+keep pests off of their grounds and prevent them from spreading.
+Keeping pest attracting

 Not Just Dirt: The Benefits of Compost